 Recent studies reveal word-of-mouth referrals are vital for businesses.
 Beyond friends and family, 93% of people read reviews before making a decision on products.

-Make every effort to address negative reviews as quickly as possible to build trust with an online community.
-In our experience at SMA Marketing, when you conduct your business with integrity the people who leave a negative review aren’t able to accurately represent the situation.
-Responding to the review or customer comment is an opportunity to professionally tell the whole story and directly address the person who left the review.
+Make every effort to address negative reviews quickly to build trust with an online community.
+In our experience at SMA Marketing, when you conduct your business with integrity, the people who leave a negative review aren’t able to accurately represent the situation.
+Responding to the review or customer comment is an opportunity to tell the whole story professionally and directly address the person who left the review.

 Check out our blog article How and Why You Should Respond to Negative Customer Reviews.